|Women's Soccer Coaches|

 |PHONE: (423) 439-4294||EMAIL: email@example.com|

-Adam Sayers enters his third season as head coach of the ETSU women's soccer team after being introduced on Jan.
+Adam Sayers enters his fourth season as head coach of the ETSU women's soccer team after being introduced on Jan.
 28, 2011.

-This past year, Sayers coached the Lady Buccaneers to their second consecutive 12-win season, posting a 12-6-0 mark, including a record of 6-3-0 in conference play.
+In 2012, Sayers coached the Buccaneers to their second consecutive 12-win season, posting a 12-6-0 mark, including a record of 6-3-0 in conference play.
 The 12-win season is just the third in the program's 16-year history, with two coming under Sayers in his first two seasons.
-The Lady Bucs boasted the nation's leading goal scorer in Ramey Kerns, and earned a No. 4 seed in the 2012 Atlantic Sun Tournament Championship for the right to host a postseason game for the first time in school history.
+The Bucs boasted the nation's leading goal scorer in Ramey Kerns, and earned a No. 4 seed in the 2012 Atlantic Sun Tournament Championship for the right to host a postseason game for the first time in school history.

 Sayers came to Johnson City, Tenn. from the University of South Florida where he served as an assistant coach from 2009-10.
 As the top assistant for head coach Denise Schilte-Brown, Sayers helped guide the Bulls to 14 wins and the program’s first-ever NCAA Tournament appearance and win in 2010.

 While at USF, Sayers oversaw many aspects of the women's soccer program, including all on-field physical training, fitness testing and monitoring, and recovery and regeneration strategies.
 He also contributed to the development and implementation of team tactics, video analysis and opponent breakdowns, along with other day-to-day operations.